Mahyar-Zakeri/crawler-task/runbook.md

 ## 1) CAPTCHA (auto-quarantine)

 **Symptoms**:
-- HTML response contains a CAPTCHA page (e.g., reCAPTCHA) or HTTP 403.
+- HTML response contains a CAPTCHA page or HTTP 403.

 **Actions**:
-- Place the URL/domain into a quarantine list (e.g., Redis key: `quarantine`) for 10 minutes.
+- Place the URL/domain into a quarantine list ( Redis key: `quarantine`) for 10 minutes.
 - Do not requeue the job until the quarantine period expires.
 - Reduce request rate or change the user-agent.
-- Log a warning for monitoring/alerting.
+- Log a warning for monitoring or alerting.

 **Recovery**:
 - After the quarantine period, retry once.